Angular momentum: General considerations

-A rotational analog of Newton's third law of motion might be written, "In a closed system, no torque can be exerted on any matter without the exertion on some other matter of an equal and opposite torque about the same axis."
-Hence, angular momentum can be exchanged between objects in a closed system, but total angular momentum before and after an exchange remains constant (is conserved).
+A rotational analog of Newton's third law of motion might be written, "In an isolated system, no torque can be exerted on any matter without the exertion on some other matter of an equal and opposite torque about the same axis."
+Hence, angular momentum can be exchanged between objects in an isolated system, but total angular momentum before and after an exchange remains constant (is conserved).

 Seen another way, a rotational analogue of Newton's first law of motion might be written, "A rigid body continues in a state of uniform rotation unless acted upon by an external influence."
 Thus with no external influence to act upon it, the original angular momentum of the system remains constant.

 The conservation of angular momentum is used in analyzing central force motion.
 If the net force on some body is directed always toward some point, the center, then there is no torque on the body with respect to the center, as all of the force is directed along the radius vector, and none is perpendicular to the radius.
 Mathematically, torque $\boldsymbol{\tau} = \mathbf{r} \times \mathbf{F} = \mathbf{0},$ because in this case $\mathbf{r}$ and $\mathbf{F}$ are parallel vectors.
 Therefore, the angular momentum of the body about the center is constant.
 This is the case with gravitational attraction in the orbits of planets and satellites, where the gravitational force is always directed toward the primary body and orbiting bodies conserve angular momentum by exchanging distance and velocity as they move about the primary.
 Central force motion is also used in the analysis of the Bohr model of the atom.

 For a planet, angular momentum is distributed between the spin of the planet and its revolution in its orbit, and these are often exchanged by various mechanisms.
 The conservation of angular momentum in the Earth–Moon system results in the transfer of angular momentum from Earth to Moon, due to tidal torque the Moon exerts on the Earth.
 This in turn results in the slowing down of the rotation rate of Earth, at about 65.7 nanoseconds per day, and in gradual increase of the radius of Moon's orbit, at about 3.82 centimeters per year.